PhilipLGQ/data_story/index.md

 ## Quotations per Year and Topics Shifts
-#### What topics about Bitcoin are popular in Quotebank, what contents are included in each topic? & How does the trend of topics about Bitcoin change over time?
+#### What topics about Bitcoin are popular in Quotebank?
+What contents are included in each topic?
+How does the trend of topics about Bitcoin change over time?

 From our quotation dataset, we find the distribution of quotations about cryptocurrency on different time periods.